ZaubererHaft/NumericalProblems/Readme.md

 * Ordinary Differential Equations: Not yet started
 * Quadrature: Quadrature with Simpson, Trapecoidal sum, and Romberg Extrapolation (experimental)
 * Systems of linear equations: At the time only iterative solvers; LR decomposition and Gauss scheduled
+* Roots: Bisection method; scheduled: Regula falsi, Secant, Newton
-* A german overview of all introduced algorithms (see explanation_de.pdf)
+* A German overview of all introduced algorithms (see explanation_de.pdf)

 ## License